awilli1186/wee-website/content/script/screen/map.md

 ---doc---

-An object with the direction, size, previous size, and init status is passed as the first callback argument
+An object with the direction, size, previous size, and init status is passed as the first callback argument.

 ---variables|class:table--response---